-Even sitting empty with most of the lights turned off on a weekday morning, vibrant islands of colored sculpture command attention from all corners, the work of Greensburg artist Brian McCall.
+Even sitting empty with most of the lights turned off on a weekday morning, vibrant islands of colored sculptures command attention from all corners, the work of Greensburg artist Brian McCall.

-Keynote alumni have gone on to form bands, attend prestigious music schools like Berklee College in Boston, and become record producers in Nashville.
+Keynote alumni have gone on to form bands, attend prestigious music schools such as Berklee College of Music in Boston and become record producers in Nashville.